alekyasdet/DemoWdioTestSuite/README.md

 - `features` contains all the feature files
 - `pages` contains all the elements xpath segregated along the pages
 - `src` contains the steps, support files (actions, checks, libraries)

+  ##Additional Information:
+  Allure report generating and extracting in local: npm install -g allure-commandline npx allure generate --single-file --clean allure-results OR npm allure serve allure-results  (to be in the directory allure results are present)